About PILAC

 Preserving Indigenous Languages and Cultures.

-PILAC is a small nonprofit project — a focused archive of endangered and underdocumented indigenous languages and cultures.
+PILAC is a growing project, on its way to becoming a nonprofit — a focused archive of endangered and underdocumented indigenous languages and cultures.
 We document each community in partnership with its own native speakers and culture bearers, and we offer everything we gather freely to the diaspora and the curious.

-We begin with the Kalabari of the Niger Delta, in Nigeria.
-This is the heritage of the daughter who started this project, and her mother and grandmother are co-authors of the work.
-They tell, she writes, we record.
-Nothing here is published without their hand on it.
+We begin with the Kalabari of the Niger Delta, in Rivers State, Nigeria.
+This is the heritage of the daughter who started this project, and her mother, grandmother, aunties, and other family are collaborators on the work.

-From this first community, the archive will grow — across Africa, the Americas, the Pacific, and beyond — every language entered on its community's terms, with its own people at the front of the page.
+From this first community, the archive will grow — across Africa and beyond — every language entered on its community's terms, with its own people at the front of the page.

 If you belong to an indigenous community whose language you would like to see preserved here, or if you can lend your voice, your knowledge, or a correction to a community already in the archive — please write to us.
 This is a living work.